Guide for Solo Female Travel – New York City

 For a long time, I dismissed the Hop on Hop off bus as being touristy, until my first trip to New York.
 There was so much to see that I found it quite overwhelming, so I took the Hop on Hop off bus tour and have been a convert ever since.

-The Hop on Hop off bus has several itineraries, I chose the 2-day itinerary, which took in uptown and downtown Manhattan, Brooklyn and a Hop on Hop off Ferry ride past the Statue of Liberty which was brilliant!
+The New York City Hop on Hop off bus has several itineraries, I chose the 2-day itinerary, which took in uptown and downtown Manhattan, Brooklyn and a New York Hop on Hop off Ferry ride past the Statue of Liberty which was brilliant!

 Statue of Liberty – New York Harbour Cruises